azureappserviceoss/mediawiki-azure/README.md

 # MediaWiki
 With the button below, you can easily deploy the MediaWiki to Azure.
+* You have to input site administrator user name and password during deployment, by default they are azureuser/Password!01.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)